 On February 20, 1934 Anna STEINWENDER was admitted to the State Asylum and on April 18, 1941 she was one of 29 patients shipped off to the Hartheim Castle killing center near Linz where she was murdered just a few weeks before her 83rd birthday.

 Her death, like those of the other victims of the Nazis’ secret »T4« program2 to murder all the »useless« handicapped people in the Third Reich, was not recorded in the Salzburg police registration files.

 We should also remember her former co-worker at the Hallein Tobacco factory, Josefine Lindorfer, who was arrested on political grounds and murdered in Auschwitz.

-2 The program was called »T4« because its central headquarters in Berlin were located at Tiergartenstrasse 4.
+2 It was called the »T4« program because its Berlin headquarters were located at Tiergartenstraße 4.

 Translation: Stan Nadel

 Laid 23.03.2012 at Salzburg, Lasserstraße 23